 Food losses during harvest and in storage translate into lost income for small farmers and into higher prices for poor consumers.

 We recently discussed this in the World Hunger – Starving for the Truth episode of A Healthy bite – when we waste half a cup of rice every day, we drive the price of rice up over time.
 That means that people living in poverty have a harder time being able to afford this simple staple.
-The same goes for other foods.
+The same goes for any other food supply.

 What other tips do you have for reducing food waste?
 Help spread awareness by sharing them in the comments below.
 Then share this post with your friends and family.

-Make sure you don’t miss out on future posts, like the one coming Thursday which outlines what to do with inevitable food waste, like banana peels, avocado pits and egg shells, by joining the tribe.
+Make sure you don't miss out on future posts by joining the community.
+As we continue discussing reducing food waste at home in my upcoming post which outlines what to do with inevitable food waste, like banana peels, avocado pits, and eggshells.